linuxserver/docker-ngircd/README.md

 &nbsp;
 ## Application Setup

-- To setup ngircd you will need to edit `/config/ngircd.conf` for information see the ngircd site [here.](https://github.com/ngircd/ngircd/blob/master/doc/sample-ngircd.conf.tmpl)
+- To setup ngircd you will need to edit `/config/ngircd.conf` which is created the first time the container is run, edit the file and restart the container to implement any config changes.
-- Restart the container to apply your config changes.
+- For information see the ngircd site [here.](https://github.com/ngircd/ngircd/blob/master/doc/sample-ngircd.conf.tmpl)